 I use quality fabrics for the best possible look and feel for each piece.
 Each Twisturban is made by hand with attention to detail in the milliner's tradition.

-My unique design is currently patent pending with a trademark on the Twisturban brand.
+My unique design patented with a trademark on the Twisturban brand.